game-design-driven/ItemConverter/README.md

 # Item Converter

-Convert items directly from your inventory using vanilla recipe types.
+Convert items directly from your inventory using recipe types.

 ## Features